thinkverse/extended-slabs/changelog/index.md

 **0.2.0**

-update: vertical slabs are used stairs as basen
+update: vertical slabs now use stairs as it's base

 **0.2.1**